Spectrally-Guided Diffusion Noise Schedules: Method

 The schedules defined in \cref{sec:noiseschedule} come from each image during training time, by computing its RAPSD.
 However, they are not available during sampling, when the model generates an image given only the conditioning.
 Our solution is to sample the RAPSD before generating the image.

-We approximate the RAPSD as a power-law $\tilde{\Psi}_{x_0}(k) = k^\alpha \beta$ in order to 1) reduce the number of parameters to only two ($\alpha$ and $\beta$), and 2) ensure monotonicity.
-This is easily computed with least-squares in log-space, and enables finding closed-form equations for our schedules, see \Cref{app:closed_form}.
+We approximate the RAPSD as a power-law $\tilde{\Psi}_{x_0}(k) = k^\alpha \beta$ following \cref{eq:powerlaw} to 1) reduce the number of parameters to only two ($\alpha$ and $\beta$), and 2) ensure monotonicity.
+This is computed with least-squares in log-space and enables finding closed-form equations for our schedules, see \cref{app:closed_form}.